thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 One novice team practising trunk-based development, the other experienced but being used by GitFlow.
 Now I would like to explore why teams use feature branches.
-What are their reasons.
+What are their reasons?
 What problems are they trying to solve with long-running branches?

 ---